Ryan-ark/web-fastapi-auth/docs/deployment.md

 - Vercel should publish static assets from `frontend/dist`
 - `/api/v1/health` should respond from FastAPI
 - The homepage should load
+- The login page should load
+- The default admin account should be able to sign in
-- CRUD should work if the database is migrated
+- Protected CRUD should work if the database is migrated

 ## Post-Deploy Verification Checklist

 Check these in order:

 1. Open `https://your-project-name.vercel.app`.
-2. Confirm the UI loads.
+2. Confirm the login UI loads.
 3. Visit `https://your-project-name.vercel.app/api/v1/health`.
 4. Confirm it returns a healthy response.
-5. Create a product in the UI.
+5. Sign in with the admin account from your Vercel env vars.
+6. Open `/app/dashboard`.
+7. Open `/app/products` and create a product.
-6. Refresh the page.
+8. Refresh the page.
-7. Confirm the product still exists.
+9. Confirm the product still exists.
-8. Edit the product.
-9. Delete the product.
+10. Open `/app/admin/users`.
+11. Confirm the admin page loads.

 ## If Deployment Fails